aparande/PythonCheat/README.md

 - `firebaseutils.py`: Firebase utility functions to abstract away the Database implementation
 - `utils.py`: Minor utility functions

-By structuring this code in this way, I reduced the amount of data I needed to store in Firebase and made it easier to handle concurrency.
+By structuring the code in this way, I reduced the amount of data I needed to store in Firebase and made it easier to handle concurrency.
 Since each client maintains its own game state through the `Engine`, I do not need to store the entire game (each player and their hands, the pile, etc) in Firebase.
 Instead I can just update the last card played and have every client update its internal state accordingly.

 The `Stream` class also makes it easier to handle concurrency because I can pass it a method which gets called every time an update is made to Firebase.
-This allows the program to be asynchronous and update in real time.
+This allows the game to be asynchronous and update in real time.

 I chose to create `Player`, `Card`, and `CardGroup` model classes because having these abstractions which reflect real objects makes the code easier to read and the logic easier to understand.
-It also groups together related functionality, reducing repetition.
+It also groups together related functionality, reducing code repetition.

 I chose to make `CardGroup` a modified HashMap because the O(1) lookup times make it easy to use when checking if a player is making a valid move.
-Adding an `ordering` to the HashMap also enables easy distribution of the cards in the group to different players via the `distributeTo` function because each removal is also `O(1)` and allows for the `CardGroup` to double as a deck.
+Adding an `ordering` to the HashMap also enables easy distribution of the cards in the group to different players via the `distributeTo` function because each removal is also O(1) and allows for the `CardGroup` to double as a deck.

 ### Edge Cases
 - If two people with the same name try to enter a room, the second one is barred from entering